Twins vs. Braves Player Props Betting Odds

-Carlos Correa and Ronald Acuna Jr. are two of the players with prop bets on the table when the Minnesota Twins and the Atlanta Braves meet at Truist Park on Monday (starting at 7:20 PM ET).
+Player props can be found for Ronald Acuna Jr. and Carlos Correa, among others, when the Atlanta Braves host the Minnesota Twins at Truist Park on Tuesday at 7:20 PM ET.

 Bet on this matchup or its props with BetMGM!